 Pick a pressure somewhere between the ideal field and road pressures, and your machine isn’t optimized for anything.

 So what’s the solution?
 A PTG Central Tire Inflation System.
-According to Michelin and Precision Inflation, the U.S. distributor of PTG inflation systems, a central tire inflation system can deliver:
+According to Michelin, the owner of PTG Tire Inflation Systems, a central tire inflation system can deliver:

 Tires Can Drive Your Farm’s Profitability